-NDP Vision: An integrated and inclusive rural economy b) Support the tourism industry that is labour intensive, stimulating of the growth of small business.
-Gauteng TMR Pillars GDS Provisional Strategy IDP Strategy Deliverable/s Modernization of the economy and Radical Economic Transformation Supports Inclusive Regional Economy and Employment Create long term sustainable jobs, reduce unemployment, poverty and inequalities Roll out EPWP programme in the locals Promote and develop Agricultural sector Facilitate and fasttrack the Implementation of the Mega Agripark(Milling Plant Project) Fresh Produce Market: - Fasttrack an advertisement of Request For Proposals process as a potential PPP project post Covid 19 lockdown.
-Ensure that adequate financial and non-financial assistance is provided to SMMEs(emerging farmers) and Cooperatives Facilitate training and capacitate SMMEs(emerging farmers) and Cooperatives Promote and develop Tourism and Leisure sector Create tourism demand through targeted tourism marketing initiatives Tourism Supply - Develop Skills and products in the tourism industry
+NDP Vision: An integrated and inclusive rural economyb) Support the tourism industry that is labour intensive, stimulating of the growth of small business.
+Gauteng TMR Pillars GDS Provisional Strategy IDP Strategy Deliverable/s Modernization of the Supports Inclusive Regional Create long term sustainable jobs, Roll out EPWP programme in the locals economy and Radical Economy and Employment reduce unemployment, poverty and \sim Economic Transformation inequalities Promote and develop Agricultural Facilitate and fasttrack the Implementation of the Mega Agripark sector FRESH PRODUCE MARKET Ensure that adequate financial and non- Facilitate training and capacitate SMMEs(emerging farmers) and financial assistance is provided to Cooperatives SMMEs(emerging farmers) and Cooperatives Promote and develop Tourism and • Create tourism demand through targeted tourism marketing Leisure sector initiatives • Tourism Supply - Develop Skills and products in the tourism industry

-4.2 KEY PERFORMANCE AREA: Renewing our Communities: from low to high quality through the provision of basic services, improving local public services and broadening access to them, and regenerating and property development to improve the quality of living for all.
+4.2 KEY PERFORMANCE AREA:Renewing our Communities: from low to high quality through the provision of basic services, improving local public services and broadening access to them, and regenerating and property development to improve the quality of living for all.

-NDP Vision: Transforming Human Settlement and the national space Gauteng TMR Pillars GDS Provisional Strategy IDP Strategy Deliverable/s Modernisation of human settlements and urban development Inclusive Integrated Regional Planning and Human Settlement Promote Residential development, Urban Renewal and modernise urban development Facilitate the enrolment to National Upgrading Support Programme Coordinate Human Settlements and Urban Renewal and Urban development projects and related programmes
+NDP Vision: Transforming Human Settlement and the national space Gauteng TMR Pillars GDS Provisional Strategy IDP Strategy Deliverable/s Modernisation of human settlements and urban development Inclusive Integrated Regional Planning and Human Settlement Promote Residential development, Urban Renewal and modernise urban development Facilitate the enrolment to National Upgrading Support Programme Coordinate Human Settlements and Urban Renewal and Urban development projects and related programmes O ^(o) Consolidate, review and monitor the SGDS and IDP developments Develop and Review the 3rd Generation SGDS.
+Review District IDP Framework guide for 2017/22, Develop IDP Process Plan and Budget for 2021/22 and Integrated

-NDP Vision: Transforming IDP Vision: Transforming Human Settlement and the national space Gauteng TMR Pillars GDS Provisional Strategy IDP Strategy Deliverable/s Consolidate, review and monitor the SGDS and IDP developments Develop and Review the 3rd Generation SGDS.
-Review District IDP Framework guide for 2017/22, Develop IDP Process Plan and Budget for 2021/22 and Integrated Development Plan for 2021/22.
-Manage Integrated Spatial planning and Geographical Information System (GIS) Review the Spatial Development Framework Improve GIS capability in the region Promote sustainable developments in the region 4 quarterly reports on Southern Corridor Regional Implementation Plan projects Plan for effective, efficient and sustainable infrastructural projects.
+NDP Vision: Transformin DP Vision: Transforming Human Settlement and the national space Gauteng TMR Pillars GDS Provisional Strategy IDP Strategy Deliverable/s Development Plan for 2021/22.
+Manage Integrated Spatial planning and Geographical Information System (GIS) Review the Spatial Development FrameworkImprove GIS capability in the region Promote sustainable developments in the region 4 quarterly reports on Southern Corridor Regional Implementation Plan projects Plan for effective, efficient and sustainable infrastructural projects.
 Report on Coordination of establishment of Sedibeng Development Agency Report on development Projects management (projects that are not in Southern Corridor plan) Monitor the implementation of Sedibeng Regional Sanitation Scheme Monitor the implementation of Sedibeng Regional Sanitation Scheme

-4.3 KEY PERFORMANCE AREA: Reviving a Sustainable Environment by increasing the focus on improving air, water and soil quality and moving from a producer and receiver of waste to a green city;
+KEY PERFORMANCE AREA: Reviving a Sustainable Environment by increasing the focus on improving air, water and soil quality and 4.3 moving from a producer and receiver of waste to a green city;

-NDP Vision: Transforming Human Settlement and the national space Gauteng TMR Pillars GDS Provisional Strategy IDP Strategy Deliverable/s Modernisation of human Transition to a low carbon Create healthy environment through Rendering of municipal health services and programmes settlements and urban economy in the region implementation of effective the legal mandate of the SDM development environmental health management in
+NDP Vision: Transforming Human Settlement and the national space Gauteng TMR Pillars GDS Provisional Strategy IDP Strategy Deliverable/s Modernisation of human Transition to a low carbon Create healthy environment through Rendering of municipal health services and programmes as per settlements and urban economy in the region implementation of effective the legal mandate of the SDM development environmental health management in Sedibeng District.

-4.4 KEY PERFORMANCE AREA: Reintegrating our Region with the rest of Gauteng, South and Southern African to move from an edge to a frontier region, through improving connectivity and transport links.
+KEY PERFORMANCE AREA: Reintegrating our Region with the rest of Gauteng, South and Southern African to move from an edge to a 4.4 frontier region, through improving connectivity and transport links.
 A key advantage of Sedibeng is its proximity and linkages into to the Gauteng urban complex as well as strong links with Sasolburg in the Northern Free State.
 One of its weaknesses is poor intra-Sedibeng links due in part to poor East-West transport routes.
 Key to reintegration is creating sewer scheme, high levels of transport and other forms of connectivity.